aergoio/aergoscan/README.md

 1. Install Docker if you haven't already.
 If you are on Linux, you may also have to install docker-compose.
 2. `docker-compose up`

-This contains a webserber that is accessible at http://127.0.0.1:8080
+This contains a webserver that is accessible at http://127.0.0.1:8080

 ## Configuration